 Recognized as a world leader of genomic research in pediatric cancer, the Zhang lab has led the characterization of the genomic landscape for over 20 subtypes of pediatric cancers with high-impact publications in Nature, Nature Genetics, Nature Methods, JAMA, Cancer Cell, and NEJM in the last five years.
 The lab has a well-established track record of developing and publishing novel and high-impact analytical and visualization tools for cancer genomic research.
-Research in the lab is facilitated by access to the wealth of high-quality data, St. Jude Genomics Cloud, state-of-art high performance computing facility, novel analytical pipelines, latest genomic assay technology, and scientific expertise in genomics, cancer biology, mathematics, and computer science.
+Research in the lab is facilitated by access to the wealth of high-quality data, state-of-art high performance computing facility, robust analytical pipelines, latest laboratory technology and scientific expertise in genomics, cancer biology, and mathematics and computer science.

 St. Jude provides a highly interactive and supportive environment for researchers’ career development.